5 Key Big Data Trends (2023 & 2024)

 DaaS leans into another big data trend: democratization.

-Search volume for “data democratization” has climbed nearly 400% since 2018.
+Search volume for “data democratization” has climbed nearly 900% over the last 5 years.

 This means that the power of big data, which was once only reserved for data scientists and engineers, is in the hands of employees throughout the company.